VinegarLove/Rangeon/README.md

 It outputs a text file with the layout, as well as displaying the output

-The symbol # displays the walls, the letter "O" displays the doors and the empty spaces are rooms and corridors
+The symbol # displays the walls, the letter "O" displays the doors and the "\_" are rooms and corridors

+An example can be found in the repo.